zonak/grunt-ftp-deploy/README.md

 ## Release History

+ * 2014-09-03    v0.1.7    Restructured the code deailing with the authentication values to address some issues.
  * 2014-08-20    v0.1.6    Bug fix with the modules updates.
  * 2014-08-20    v0.1.5    Refresh of versions of used modules.
  * 2014-07-28    v0.1.4    Added a `authPath` configuration option.